peacekeeper6/CastSD-Branch-Org/README.md

 ![image](https://user-images.githubusercontent.com/87632049/174547706-ce1b1740-3f1d-4b21-95d5-4084babe26ef.png)

-These are the values that we hold dear to our organization.

 Project ELIMIN8 has and always will be for the people.
 Feel free to contact any of us for anything!

 ## Down below are ways you can reach us: